AllskyTeam/allsky/README.md

 sudo ./install.sh
 ```

-**Important**: Unplug and replug the camera to trigger the new udev rules otherwise you'll get an error about permissions later.

 ## Update

 There is no 1-click update yet so until then, the easiest is to backup your config files, delete the allsky directory and follow the installation instructions again.